 Live at Horizon

-"Live at Horizon" will feature up-to-date reviews on recent events and interview series with key players of the film and media industries on cutting-edge market trends and innovations.
-Journalist and Producer Andrew Houchens joins all EFM Horizon events and meets entrepreneurs, producers, distribution and sales agents sharing their opinions on the latest industry developments.
+Find up-to-date reviews on all 17 EFM Horizon events and interview series with key players of the film and media industries on cutting-edge market trends and innovations.
+Journalist and filmmaker Andrew Houchens joins all EFM Horizon events and meets entrepreneurs, producers, distribution and sales agents sharing their opinions on the latest industry developments.

 Berliner Freiheit, 10785 Berlin

 Horizon 2020 kicked off with a workshop on sustainability, a topic that has many arms and legs in the market this year, and which certainly has ears burning across all sectors of the production and festival landscape today.
 Invited guests addressed issues facing distribution and festivals with regard to sustainability, and brainstormed incentives and ways that funders and funding bodies can support more sustainable models.

 With EFM’s newly-minted Sustainability Manifesto in place since January, the market has made widely transparent its goals and current actions toward sustainability, something which producer and green consultant Korina Gutsche of Bluechild Film pointed to as a major achievement.
 But Gutsche noted this is merely a baby step in the necessary direction that EFM will hopefully move toward in future years.
 Leading a brainstorm session on festival sustainability, her group concluded that beyond visibility, festivals must also consider resources, merchandising, print, accommodation, and mobility when building-out a sustainable event, but it can and should also be enjoyable.
 For example, festivals could provide bikes for guests to reduce their carbon footprint.
 But self-responsibility and social consciousness come first: “Sustainability is also about health and has a social aspect, so for one to be sustainable they must first focus on self-care.”
 Self-care and well-being is another major topic to be explored at Horizon in the coming days.